-Level of Severity for Behavior Consequences including, but limited to: 1 Discipline form to Dean of Students Teacher/Child conference Time-out in the classroom Time-out of the classroom Teacher notifies Family/phone call home 2 Discipline form to Dean of Students/Copy to Family & File Administrator/student conference Administrator notifies family/phone call home Loss of school privileges (loss of a trip, loss of recess, non performance in a show) Community service (assist in another classroom, cafeteria, office, etc.,) Intervention/mediation
+Level of Severity for Behavior Consequences including, but limited to: 1 Discipline form to Dean of Students Teacher/Child conference Time-out in the classroom Time-out of the classroom Teacher notifies Family/phone call home 2 Discipline form to Dean of Students/Copy to Family &amp; File Administrator/student conference Administrator notifies family/phone call home Loss of school privileges (loss of recess, non performance in a show) Community service (assist in another classroom, cafeteria, office, etc.,) Intervention/mediation

-3 • Dissipling former to Doors of Starl (1

-5 • Discipline form to Dean of Students/

-Head of School/Copy to Family & File

-Family/Administrator/RTI

-Conference

-Loss of school privileges (loss of a

-trip, loss of recess, non performance

-in a show)

-Community service (assist in another

-classroom, cafeteria, office, etc.,)

-Parent picks up child (student poses

-threat to self or others, excessive

-tantrum)

-• In-school suspension with instruction

-Intervention/mediation

-4 Discipline form to Head of School

-· · Family/Administrator/RTI Team

-conference

-Loss of school privileges (Loss of a

-trip, loss of recess, non performance

-in a show)

-• Community service (assist in another

-classroom, cafeteria, office, etc.,)

-• Parent in Classroom

-• 1-3 day out-of-school suspension -

-packet of work home and student is

-allowed two hours of instruction each

-day of suspension

-Intervention/mediation

-Procedural Guidelines for Students with

-Disabilities or deemed to have a Disability:

-A. If removal is (a) 10 or fewer consecutive

-school days and (b) 10 or fewer

-cumulative school days in a school year,

-BCS can remove the student and provide

-services similar to students without

-disabilities.

-B. If cumulative suspension exceeds 10

-days in a school year but are not more than 10 consecutive school days,

-determine if a pattern of removal exists

-1. If no pattern exists, BCS may remove

-the student and provide special

-education services for Progress toward

-IEP goals ad participation in general

-education curriculum

-2. If a pattern does exist

-• A change of placement will

-occur and the CSE determines
+3 Discipline form to Dean of Students/ Head of School/Copy to Family &amp; File Family/Administrator/RTI Conference Loss of school privileges (loss of recess, non performance in a show) Community service (assist in another classroom, cafeteria, office, etc.,) Parent picks up child (student poses threat to self or others, excessive tantrum) In-school suspension with instructionIntervention/mediation Discipline form to Head of School Family/Administrator/RTI Team conference Loss of school privileges (loss of recess, non performance in a show) Community service (assist in another classroom, cafeteria, office, etc.,) Parent in Classroom 1-3 day out-of-school suspension - packet of work home and student is allowed two hours of instruction each day of suspension Intervention/mediation Procedural Guidelines for Students with Disabilities or deemed to have a Disability: A. If removal is (a) 10 or fewer consecutive school days in a school year, BCS can remove the student and provide services similar to students without disabilities.
+B. If cumulative suspension exceeds 10 days in a school year but are not more than 10 consecutive school days, determine if a pattern of removal exists I. If no pattern exists, BCS may remove the student to an Interim Alternative Education Site (IAES) and provide special education services for Progress toward IEP goals ad participation in general education curriculum 2.
+If a pattern does exist • A change of placement will occur and the CSE determines

 the special education services for progress toward IEP goals and participation in general education curriculum.
+BCS will determine the IAES that will implement service recommended by CSE

+OR:

-BCS will determines the alternative site that will implement service recommended by CSE OR: A change of placement will occur and BCS will send notice of discipline and procedural safeguards notice (" PSN") to parents and notify the CSE (DOE).
-The CSE will send Manifestation Determination Review (MDR) notice and PSN to the parents.
-MDR will occur within 10 days of the removal or the decision to change placement MDR team DOE, Parents , relevant IEP team Members from DOE & BCS will determine if the conduct was a manifestation of the student's disability. a.
+A change of placement will occur and BCS will send notice of discipline and procedural safeguards notice (" PSN") to parents and notify the CSE (DOE).
+The CSE will send Manifestation Determination Review (MDR) noticeand PSN to the parents.
+MDR will occur within 10 days of the removal or the decision to change placement MDR team DOE, Parents , relevant IEP team Members from DOE &amp; BCS will determine if the conduct was a manifestation of the student's disability. a.
 If determined it is NOT a manifestation of disability, BCS may remove the student and provide services recommended by the CSE b.
-If determined it IS a manifestation of disabilitythen CSE will conduct a Functional Behavior assessment and develop/modify the Behavioral Intervention Plan which BCS will implement OR • CSE & BCS will remedy deficiencies in IEP and implementation of IEP, respectively.
-OR Student will return to BCS unless: 1.
-The misconduct involved weapons, illegal drugs, controlled substances, or
+If determined it IS a manifestation of disabilitythen CSE will conduct a Functional Behavior assessment and develop/modify the Behavioral Intervention Plan which BCS will implement

+deficiencies in IEP and

+implementation of IEP, respectively.

+OR

+Student will return to BCS unless: The misconduct involved weapons, illegal drugs, controlled substances, or